can mold exposure cause hair loss

 1. Chronic Inflammation

+Mold can cause hair loss through chronic inflammation in the body.
 When mold spores find their way into your body – whether through inhalation, skin contact, or ingestion – they can trigger an immune response, leading to widespread inflammation.

 While inflammation is a natural reaction meant to protect your body, prolonged inflammation is another story.
-When it affects your scalp, this inflammation can choke off the blood supply to your hair follicles, impairing their function.
+When it affects your scalp, this inflammation can choke off the blood flow to your hair follicles, impairing their function.
 Essentially, those hair follicles become starved of the nutrients and oxygen they need to thrive, resulting in weaker hair and – you guessed it – more hair falling out.

 Learn More: How Scalp Inflammation Can Lead to Hair Loss?